 If you've seen the TV show, this AMV more or less tells the story backwards, and through Knives's point of view (hence the AMV's title).

-It begins with Knives and Vash as kids, and as Vash seems to change into a more "good willed" person, Knives doesn't want him to and thus tries to change Vash to be "bad" by torturing him, publically humiliation, etc.
+It begins with Knives and Vash as kids, and as Vash seems to change into a more "good willed" person, Knives doesn't want him to and thus tries to change Vash to be "bad" by torturing him, public humiliation, etc.

 In the end, Vash still becomes a better person.
 And as Vash grows, he attempts to change Knives for the better.
 Unfortunately this ideas "Blows me away" (symbolically destroys knives).
 From then on, the AMV focuses on all of Vash's good deeds despite his crappy reputation.